-Grand Canyon University's RN-Bachelor of Science in Nursing, Master of Business Administration/Master of Science in Nursing Leadership, Master of Science in Nursing in Health Care Informatics, Master of Science in Nursing in Health Informatics, Master of Science in Nursing in Health Care Quality and Patient Safety, Master of Science in Nursing in Public Health Nursing, Master of Science in Nursing in Leadership in Health Care Systems, Master of Science in Nursing in Nursing Education, Doctor of Nursing Practice, and the Doctor of Nursing Practice in Educational Leadership programs have been approved by the Wisconsin Department of Safety and Professional Services - Board of Nursing, For more information, go to the following link; dsps.wi.gov/Documents/ApprovedOutOfStateNursingSchools.pdf.
+Grand Canyon University's RN-Bachelor of Science in Nursing, Master of Business Administration/Master of Science in Nursing Leadership, Master of Science in Nursing in Health Care Informatics, Master of Science in Nursing in Health Informatics, Master of Science in Nursing in Health Nursing, Master of Science in Nursing in Public Health Nursing, Master of Science in Nursing in Leadership in Health Care Systems, Master of Science in Nursing Education, Doctor of Nursing Practice, and the Doctor of Nursing Practice in Educational Leadership programs have been approved by the Wisconsin Department of Safety and Professional Services - Board of Nursing.
+For more information, go to the following link: dsps.wi.gov/Documents/ApprovedOutOfStateNursingSchools.pdf.